GM1 GangliosidosisSymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell must have a variant to cause the disorder.
 The parents of an individual with an autosomal recessive condition each carry one copy of the altered gene, but they typically do not show signs and symptoms of the condition.

-Cynthia Tifft is a Medical Genetics provider in Washington, Washington, D.c..
+Cynthia Tifft is a Medical Genetics provider practicing medicine in Washington, Washington, D.c..
 Dr. Tifft is rated as an Elite provider by MediFind in the treatment of GM1 Gangliosidosis.
-Her top areas of expertise are Sandhoff Disease, Gangliosidosis, GM1 Gangliosidosis, and Tay-Sachs Disease.
+She is also highly rated in 11 other conditions, according to our data.
+Her clinical expertise encompasses Sandhoff Disease, Gangliosidosis, GM1 Gangliosidosis, and Tay-Sachs Disease.

 Summary: An 18-month double-blind, randomized, placebo-controlled, multicenter, Phase 3 study to evaluate the safety and efficacy of oral nizubaglustat (AZ-3102) in late-infantile and juvenile forms of Niemann-Pick type C disease and in late-infantile and juvenile-onset forms of GM1 gangliosidosis or GM2 gangliosidosis